survivejs/webpack-book/manuscript/loading/02_images.md

 Sometimes getting the only reference to an image isn't enough. [image-size-loader](https://www.npmjs.com/package/image-size-loader) emits image dimensions, type, and size in addition to the reference to the image itself.

+## Loading Images Dynamically

+Webpack allows you to load images dynamically based on a condition.
+The techniques covered in the *Code Splitting* chapter are enough for this purpose.
+Doing this can save bandwidth and load images only when you need them or preload them while you have time.

 ## Loading Sprites

 **Spriting** technique allows you to combine multiple smaller images into a single image.
 It has been used for games to describe animations and it's valuable for web development as well as you avoid request overhead.